-- Trainees must gain practical experience in at least three areas of English law and develop skills in both contentious and transactional areas.
+- Trainees must gain practical experience in at least three areas of English law (spending at least three months in each) and develop skills in both contentious and transactional areas.
 Some firms send trainees on litigation courses or secondments that fulfil the contentious requirement.

 - Trainees must complete the Professional Skills Course.
 The firm has to pay the course fees.

 “Trainees should view the training contract as an opportunity to be a sponge and soak up all the right ways to be the lawyer they want to be.
 A degree of open-mindedness about your career is imperative.”